-Hawaii expects to receive an estimated \$2 million in highway safety grants in Federal Fiscal Year 2010, October 1, 2009 to September 30, 2010:
+Hawaii expects to receive an estimated \$2 million in highway safety grants in Federal Fiscal Year 2011, October 1, 2010 to September 30, 2011:

 Section 402 General Use.
 Section 405 Restricted to seat belt projects.
 Section 408 Restricted to traffic data projects.
 Section 410 Restricted to alcohol projects.
 Section 2010 Restricted to motorcycle projects.
 Section 2011 Restricted to child safety seat projects.
-Section 2011 Restricted to clind safety seat projects.

-In addition, beginning with this 2010 Highway Safety Plan (HSP), NHTSA and the Governors Highway Safety Association (GHSA) have agreed upon a minimum set of performance measures to be used by states and federal agencies in the development and implementation of behavioral highway safety plans and programs.
+In addition, beginning with this 2011 Highway Safety Plan (HSP), NHTSA and the Governors Highway Safety Association (GHSA) have agreed upon a minimum set of performance measures to be used by states and federal agencies in the development and implementation of behavioral highway safety plans and programs.
 An expert panel from NHTSA, State Highway Safety Offices, academic and research organizations, and other key groups assisted in developing the measures.
 The initial minimum set contains 14 measures: 10 core outcome measures, one core behavior measure, and three activity measures.
-States are required to set goals for and report progress on each of the 11 core outcome and behavior measures annually, beginning with their 2010 Highway Safety Plans and Annual Reports.
+States are required to set goals for and report progress on each of the 11 core outcome and behavior measures annually, beginning with their 2011 Highway Safety Plans and Annual Reports.
 NHTSA will use the core measures as an integral part of its reporting to the Congress, the public and others.
-Hawaii's core measures and performance goals are presented throughout this HSP in their respective sections, as well as comprehensively on pages 20-21.
+Hawaii's core measures and performance goals are presented throughout this HSP in their respective sections, as well as comprehensively on page 5.